-The Hubble Legacy Archive (HLA; version 7.0) is designed to optimize science from HST by providing online, enhanced Hubble products and advanced browsing capabilities.
+The Hubble Legacy Archive (HLA; DR 9.1) is designed to optimize science from HST by providing online, enhanced Hubble products and advanced browsing capabilities.
 In particular, the HLA includes a footprint service that shows where HST has observed on the sky.
 This tool may be useful in helping you define your science program.

 The Announcement Page will provide basic information about submitting an HST proposal (such as the deadline), as well as links to important documents.